djmnz/RestFluencing/README.md

 ## Getting the response deserialized object

 We are not a Rest client, but an assertion framework.
-There certain circumstances or tests that there may be a need to retrieve the object to be used by the next test.
+However we understand that in certain circumstances that there may be a need to retrieve the object to be used by the next test.

 Below is an example of how you can leverage the custom function assertion to do so.